lenodeoliveira/lenodeoliveira/README.md

-Hello, my name is Lennon, I'm from Eldorado do Sul/RS, Brazil.
+Hello, my name is Lennon, I'm from Palhoça/SC, Brazil.
 I have a degree in Internet Systems and Junior Full Stack Developer 🚀.

 - :man_technologist: Full Stack Jr Developer;
 - :mortar_board: :notebook: Eternal student;